Paid online surveys attract many people since it’s an easy way to make money online.

 The time you need to complete a survey varies completely.

-Some are as short as regular sign-up pages, while others are part of a full-blown study.
+Some surveys are as short as regular sign-up pages, while others are part of a full-blown study.

 If you’re planning to do this on the side of a full-time job, or during downtime at school, then you’d probably just commit an hour or two for surveys.

-Generally, the best survey sites are welcome to individuals 16 years old and above.
+Generally, the best survey sites welcome individuals 16 years old and above.

 How do you get paid?

-Depending on the survey site you chose to join, you can either be paid by:
+Depending on the survey site you chose to join, you can either be paid through:

-- Cash – Straight to your PayPal or other bank account
+- Cash – Straight to your PayPal or a bank account

 - Points – You can use these points to buy stuff from the survey site’s store, or convert into cash